apache/geode/Troubleshooting-Disk-Space.md

 In an active system, these files (especially the region persistence files) can use a lot of disk space.
 ## Determination
 ### Disk Store Monitor
-The GemFire `Disk Store Monitor` runs in each JVM and monitors disk usage.
+The Geode `Disk Store Monitor` runs in each JVM and monitors disk usage.
 For additional details, see the <a href="http://gemfire.docs.pivotal.io/latest/userguide/index.html#about_users_guide.html" target="_blank">GemFire Users Guide</a>.

-It logs a warning like below in the GemFire log file when the disk usage exceeds the usage threshold (default=80%).
+It logs a warning like below in the Geode log file when the disk usage exceeds the usage threshold (default=80%).

 	[warning 2015/04/02 17:20:11.300 PDT server2 <DiskStoreMonitor> tid=0x33] The disk volume . for disk store DEFAULT has exceeded the warning usage threshold and is 80% full